KDE/documentation-develop-kde-org/content/docs/configuration/introduction/_index.md

 When is a configuration file not a configuration file?
 When it is a [desktop](http://freedesktop.org/wiki/Specifications/desktop-entry-spec) file.
 These files, which are essentially configuration files at their heart, are used to describe entries for application menus, mimetypes, plugins and various services.

-When accessing a .desktop file, one should instead use the {{< module="kconfig" link="KDesktopFile" >}} class which, while a {{< module="kconfig" link="KConfig" >}} class offering all the capabilities described above, offers a set of methods designed to make accessing standard attributes of these files consistent and reliable.
+When accessing a .desktop file, one should instead use the {{< api-link module="kconfig" link="KDesktopFile" >}} class which, while a {{< api-link module="kconfig" link="KConfig" >}} class offering all the capabilities described above, offers a set of methods designed to make accessing standard attributes of these files consistent and reliable.

 ## Kiosk: Lockdown and User/Group Profiles